Disney Plus: Everything you need to know, with Mandalorian back and WandaVision coming

 Disney Plus has launched in the US, Canada, the UK, Ireland, Germany, Italy, Spain, the Netherlands, Austria, Switzerland, France, Portugal, Belgium, Finland, Iceland, Luxembourg, Norway, Sweden, Denmark, Australia, New Zealand, India, Indonesia and Japan.

-And Disney Plus will begin to launch in Latin America this month.
-That begins with a launch Tuesday in Brazil, Mexico, Chile and Argentina, followed by more overseas markets in the coming year.
+And Disney Plus started launching in Latin America this month.
+That began with a launch Tuesday in Brazil, Mexico, Chile and Argentina, followed by plans for more overseas markets in the coming year.

 Elsewhere, Disney Plus is slated to roll out in: